Butch White: Test selection

 Having impressed the England selectors in 1961, White was selected to tour India, Pakistan and Ceylon in the winter with the England team, which was organised by the Marylebone Cricket Club (MCC).
 He made his Test debut in the 1st Test against Pakistan at Lahore on 21 October 1961, opening the bowling.
 In his opening spell, he dismissed the Pakistani openers Hanif Mohammed and Imtiaz Ahmed, within 16 balls, ending the innings with figures of 3 for 65 and went wicketless in the Pakistani second innings.
 On what was a split tour, White did not feature in any of the Test matches against Indian, but did feature in several first-class matches the MCC played.
 He returned in February for the 3rd Test against Pakistan at Karachi, where he bowled Imtiaz Ahmed with his first ball of the match, but pulled a muscle and was unable to continue after only 16 deliveries.
-Although he had suffered a series of injuries during the tour, he still topped the tourists' bowling averages, with 32 wickets at 19.84, playing on "docile" pitches which offered little assistance to fast bowlers.
+Although he had suffered a series of injuries during the tour, he still topped the tourists' bowling averages, with 32 wickets at 19.84, despite playing on "docile" pitches which offered little assistance to fast bowlers.
 White found his opportunities at Test level restricted by competition from Brian Statham and Fred Trueman.

 Later Hampshire career

-Although Hampshire were unable to reach the heights of 1961 during the 1962 season, with White spending periods of the season out with injury, which negatively impacted his bowling returns.
-In 24 appearances, he took 71 wickets at an average of 30.67, claiming just two five wicket hauls.
-He claimed a second hat-trick during the season, against Sussex at Hove when he dismissed Denis Foreman, Ken Suttle and Parks; soon after achieving his hat-trick, he suffered a groin injury that prevented him from bowling until later in the match.
-He made 24 appearances in the following season, taking 95 wickets at an average of 23.41, claiming five wickets in an innings on five occasions.
+Hampshire were unable to repeat their success from 1961 in the 1962 season, finishing in tenth place.
+White spent periods of the season out with injury, making 24 appearances; he took 71 wickets at an average of 30.67, claiming two five wicket hauls.
+He took a second hat-trick during the season, against Sussex at Hove, when he dismissed Denis Foreman, Ken Suttle and Parks; soon after achieving this, he suffered a groin injury that prevented him from bowling until later in the match.
+He also made 24 appearances the following season, taking 95 wickets at an average of 23.41, claiming five or more wickets on five occasions.
 White was a member of Hampshire's team for their inaugural appearance in List A one-day cricket against Derbyshire in the 1963 Gillette Cup.
 For the first time since Hampshire's 1961 Championship triumph, White took a hundred wickets for the season in 1964, with 104 from 33 matches at an average of 30.27.
 The following season from 32 matches, he took 91 wickets at an average of 25.49; his 6 for 10 against Yorkshire on a "lively" Middlesbrough pitch was key to dismissing them for just 23 runs, Yorkshire's lowest-ever total.
 During the mid 1960s, White helped to run Hampshire's indoor school at Northlands Road.